-Grading Policy: Homework will count for 25% of the grade.
+Grading Policy: Homework will count for 24% of the grade.
 However, your overall grade in the Homework at the end of the semester must be at least 50%, otherwise you automatically fail the course.
-The lowest score for homework will be dropped.
 There will be three midterm exams in class, each will count for 15% of the grade.
 The final exam will count for 30% of the grade.
-All in-class exams are closed-book.
 No make-up exams are given unless legitimate documents for excuses are presented to the instructor at least a week in advance.
+Quizzes will add maximum 4 points and attendance will add maximum 2 points.
+The maximum final score is 105.
+(The scores will be calculated to 2 decimal places, for example, 69.98.)